trombonehq/trombone/README.md

 ### Points to Note

 - This will only work on sites with SSL enabled.
 If you're doing authentication over non-SSL connections please stop.
-- We currently only support apps that use the [Accounts-Password](https://atmospherejs.com/meteor/accounts-password) package
+- We currently only support apps that use the [Accounts-Password](https://atmospherejs.com/meteor/accounts-password) package.
+There are plans to remove this requirement soon.
 - Your application must be accessible over the public internet to work.
 Local apps will still authenticate with the trombone API but the trombone dashboard will not be able to fetch data
+- This is beta software, use at your own risk!